uunibic/DomainDetective/README.md

 ## Contributions

-Join me in making domain hunting a breeze with DomainDetective!
+Although this was a learning project, I would love to invite you guys to join me in making domain hunting a breeze with DomainDetective!
 Your contribution, big or small, plays a part in this exciting journey.
 Thank you for your interest and for checking out the tool.